seek-oss/wingman/fe/lib/components/BrandSelect/README.md

 Optional:

 - `client`: An `ApolloClient` instance.
 By default BrandSelect uses the client passed down via context, but a different client can be passed in.
-- `onSelect`: Callback function that is supplied an [AdvertisementBranding identifier](https://developer.seek.com/schema/#/named-type/AdvertisementBranding/field/id) on brand selection.
 - `pageSize`: A number of branding per page.
 - `initialBrandId`: An initial [AdvertisementBranding identifier](https://developer.seek.com/schema/#/named-type/AdvertisementBranding/field/id) to be selected in a paginated list of advertisement brandings.
+- `showCopyableOid`: A flag to show a button `Copy OID` in each brand tile
+- `onSelect`: Callback function that is supplied an [AdvertisementBranding identifier](https://developer.seek.com/schema/#/named-type/AdvertisementBranding/field/id) on brand selection.
+- `onBrandingQueryResponse`: Callback function that is supplied an [AdvertisementBrandingsConnection](https://developer.seek.com/schema/#/named-type/AdvertisementBrandingsConnection) on the [advertisementBrandings query](https://developer.seek.com/schema/#/query/advertisementBrandings) response.

 ### Usage